celoyd/wheather/README.md

 Ta-da!

 You can still see some significant artifacts.
 There's mottling and even a little bit of cloud in the ocean.
-This will disappear if you use more input images (or they're clearer).
+This will disappear if you use more input images, or they're clearer.
+But the basics should be clear.